Hamilton Tigers (football): Interprovincial Rugby Football Union

-The Interprovincial Rugby Football Union was formed on September 13, 1907 in an amalgamation of the Tigers and Toronto Argonauts of the ORFU and the Ottawa Rough Riders and the Montreal Football Club of the QRFU.
-In 1908, the Tigers would win the last national championship to be awarded before the introduction of the Grey Cup trophy in 1909.
-The team would face local competition with the newly formed Ontario Rugby Football Union's Hamilton Alerts who, in 1912, won the city of Hamilton its first Grey Cup by beating the Toronto Argonauts 11–4.
-The Alerts having challenged the authority of the ORFU during that season, would not be reinstated into the union, so many of its players joined the Tigers in the off-season.
-The Tigers would go on to win their first Grey Cup over the Toronto Parkdale Canoe Club in 1913 by a score of 44-2.
-They would win their second Grey Cup two years later in the last Grey Cup game to be played before World War I interrupted play for three years.
+The Interprovincial Rugby Football Union was formed on October 2, 1907.
+Both the Tigers and Toronto Argonauts of the ORFU and the Ottawa Rough Riders and the Montreal Football Club of the QRFU joined the new league.
+In 1908, the Tigers won the last national championship to be awarded before the introduction of the Grey Cup trophy in 1909.
+The team faced local competition with the newly formed Ontario Rugby Football Union's Hamilton Alerts who, in 1912, won the city of Hamilton its first Grey Cup by beating the Toronto Argonauts 11–4.
+The Alerts having challenged the authority of the ORFU during that season, were not reinstated into the union, so many of its players joined the Tigers in the off-season.
+The Tigers went on to win their first Grey Cup over the Toronto Parkdale Canoe Club in 1913 by a score of 44–2.
+They won their second Grey Cup two years later in the last Grey Cup game to be played before the First World War interrupted play for three years.

 After the Great War, the Tigers struggled to return to the title game, while only qualifying for post-season play twice in the following seven years and losing to Queen's both times.
 It was not until 1927 that Hamilton once again reached the Grey Cup by defeating Queen's, but losing to the Toronto Balmy Beach Beachers.
-However, their fortunes would change as they played the Regina Roughriders in the first radio play-by-play broadcast Grey Cup game in a 30-3 victory for the Tabbies.
-The Tigers would again post victories over the Roughriders the next year in 1929 and again in 1932 in convincing fashion.
-However, the Tigers would earn the dubious distinction of becoming the first team to lose to a team based in Western Canada, to the Winnipeg 'Pegs in the 23rd Grey Cup.
+However, their fortunes changed as they played the Regina Roughriders in the first radio play-by-play broadcast Grey Cup game in a 30–3 victory for the Tabbies.
+The Tigers again posted victories over the Roughriders the next year in 1929 and again in 1932 in convincing fashion.
+However, the Tigers earned the dubious distinction of becoming the first team to lose to a team based in Western Canada, to the Winnipeg 'Pegs in the 23rd Grey Cup.
 After their loss to Winnipeg, the fortunes of the Tigers waned as they did not have a winning record in the next five years.
 In 1941, the Hamilton Tigers suspended operations due to many of its players joining the army to fight in the Second World War.